• Skip to primary navigation

 Negative gearing calculator

-Negative gearing isn’t always a chosen strategy, interest rates and other expenses can increase considerably faster than the increase in rents.
-This leaves a lot of investors, particularly vulnerable to finding themselves topping up the investment bills.
+Negative gearing isn’t always a deliberate choice.
+Interest rates and expenses can rise much faster than rents.
+This leaves many investors vulnerable to covering unexpected investment bills.
 If you’re not sure whether your property is negatively geared, check out this negative gearing calculator from ‘Your Mortgage’.

-Negative gearing a property can be risky as Government policies can change what expenses you can and can’t claim without warning.
-With interest rates and the cost of living increasing, it’s also not always possible to ‘carry’ the top up expenses of an investment property for long periods.
-This is especially the case for the majority of property investors, who typically invest in perhaps one or two properties to help with financing their retirement.
+Negative gearing carries real risk, as government policies can change what expenses you can claim, often without warning.
+With interest rates and the cost of living increasing, it’s not always possible to sustain the expenses of an investment property for long periods.
+This is especially true for many property investors who hold one or more properties to help fund their retirement.

-According to Property Update: 71.48% of investors hold 1 investment property.
-18.86% of investors hold 2 investment properties.
-5.81% of investors own 3 investment properties.
+According to Property Update, 71% of investors hold just one investment property, 19% of investors hold two and 6% of investors hold three.

-• it drives up house prices because it fuels demand for investment properties which, in turn, makes it harder for first time buyers to get into the market.
+• negative gearing fuels demand for investment properties, driving up prices and making it harder for first home buyers to enter the market.

-3 Tips for owning a negative geared property:
+3 Tips for managing a negatively geared property:

 Review you finances regularly

 Keep a close eye on your financial situation.
 Regularly review your income, expenses, and cash flow to ensure you can comfortably cover any shortfalls.
-It’s crucial for investors to have a financial buffer to manage periods where income falls short of expenses, as well as unexpected maintenance costs, or periods of vacancy.
+It’s important to have a financial buffer to manage unexpected maintenance costs or periods of vacancy.

 Property market research

-Keep up to date with the property market in the area around you property and the broader economic trends.
-Staying across market conditions can help you anticipate changes in rental income and property values.
-This knowledge is vitally important for making informed decisions about when to buy, sell, or adjust your investment strategy.
+Keep up to date with the property market in the area around your property and broader economic trends.
+Understanding market conditions can help you anticipate changes in rental income and property values and make informed decisions about when to buy, sell, or adjust your investment strategy.

 Seek professional advice

-Talk to professionals throughout your investment years.
-Financial advisors, accountants, and property experts who have experience in negative gearing can help you navigate the complexities of property investment.
-They can also provide valuable information for negative gearing tax strategies.
+Talk to financial advisors, accountants, and property experts who have experience in negative gearing to help you navigate the complexities of property investment.
+They can also provide valuable information for negative gearing tax strategies under the new rules.

-Need tax advice and guidance for your annual tax returns?
+Need tax advice and guidance for your annual tax return?
 Get in touch with Etax.
-Our friendly accountants make sure your negatively geared property tax deductions are all accounted for on your annual tax returns.
+Our friendly accountants make sure your negatively geared property tax deductions are all accounted for on your annual tax return.

 Visit our property Investment Tax Hub for more information on owning, selling and renting an investment property: